celigo/integrator-api-docs/readme.md

 ### Integration

 Integrations are used to group flows.
-All flows that belong to the same integration will share the same permissions, and all stats and jobs will display under the same tile, etc...
+All flows that belong to the same integration will share the same permissions, and all stats will bubble up under the same tile on the home page.

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/integration.md) for more info regarding the integration resource type and all its related API endpoints.